-However, as discussed in section 2.1.1 this method does not satisfy all use-cases and would require a combination with the method proposed in 2.1.3:
+However, as discussed in section 7.1.1 this method does not satisfy all use-cases and would require a combination with the method proposed in 7.1.3:

-codecs="hvc1.1.6.L93.B0,lhvi.L0T1B2S1.L1T2B0S1"; lhevci="0.1.2.1,1.2.0.1"
+codecs="hvc1.1.6.L93.B0,also.L0T1B2S1.L1T2B0S1"; lhevci="0.1.2.1,1.2.0.1"

-Further improvements

-Remove redundant text in E.4 (it appears 2 times):

-where each ListItem has the following structure:

 Enabling multiple layers in single layer track

 During MPEG #145 the contribution m66427 proposed to specify an additional method that would allow to include data from different codec families, such as AVC base + LCEVC enhancement or AVC base + HEVC enhancement layer, under the sample entry type of the base codec (e.g. 'avc1').
 It was proposed to store the enhancement layer data using the sample auxiliary information concept and allow multi-layer ConfigurationBox together with single layer ConfigurationBox in the single layer sample entry.
 The multi-layer ConfigurationBox includes the decoder configuration record for decoding the respective sample auxiliary information.
 When sample auxiliary info type is equal to the sample entry type of the multi-layer bitstream, the sample auxiliary information is formatted according to the sample format indicated by the sample entry type.

-Editors note: It is not clear from the proposal how single layer configuration box or multi layer configuration boxes are defined.
+During MPEG #146 the proposal was refined in contribution m67816.

 Multi-layer configuration box in a sample entry